-Purchasing a home is a stressful event for a lot of people.
+Purchasing a home can be a stressful event for a lot of people.
 However, with a bit of up-front planning, it isn't very confusing.
-So you'll know exactly what to expect, we like to provide our buyers with a road map of the entire deal.
+The CHL team offers years of experience to help you navigate your home purchase, So you'll know exactly what to expect, we like to provide our buyers with a road map of the entire deal.
 Here are our nine steps to buying a home.

 When you're ready to get started, just contact us here or send us e-mail